daniel5151/ANESE/README.md

 Any xbox-compatible controller should work.

-There are also a couple emulator actions:
+There are also a couple of emulator actions:

 Action             | Keys
 -------------------|--------